scala-network/onion-scala-blockchain-explorer/README.md

 ```

 Note: Because we generated our own certificate, modern browsers will complain
-about it as they cant verify the signatures against any third party.
+about it as they can't verify the signatures against any third party.
 So probably
 for any practical use need to have properly issued ssl certificates.

 ## JSON API